kcl-ddh/digipal/static/digipal/scripts/tests/README.md

 ## Main file

 The main file is used to istantiate the tests and configure the tests to be executed.
-A simple snippet to ran the library:
+A simple snippet to run the script:

     phantom.page.injectJs('./test-suite.js');
     var Tester = new TestSuite();